Contrast-Security-OSS/docs/content/installation/node/Node-cloud-foundry.md

 ### User-Provided Service

-When binding Contrast Security using a user-provided service, it must have a name or tag with `contrast-security` in it.
+When binding Contrast using a user-provided service, it must have a name or tag with `contrast-security` in it.
 The credential payload must contain the following entries:

 | Name | Description
 | ---- | -----------